Wondering what the best things to do in Malaga are? Here are our picks for the top things to do when visiting this magical seaside city!

 You can also relax with a massage at the hammam, complete with essential oils of your choosing.
 Now that’s what I’m talking about!

-One of the most fantastic ways to see Málaga is by bike, cycling between historic monuments and stopping for sweet drinks to cool off.
+One of the most fantastic ways to see the city of Malaga is by bike, cycling between historic monuments, and stopping for sweet drinks to cool off.

 On this bike tour, you’ll visit the Roman Theater, Gibralfaro Castle, and ride along the oceanfront promenade.
 You’ll also get to visit the Semana Santa Museum as well as the maze-like Moorish Quarter.